ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 As shown in {{figure-topo3}}, this scenario considers a point-to-point optical service over a metro/regional network (e.g., up to 500 km).
 The metro/regional network contains DWDM filters, amplifiers and optical switching.

 Note that there is no resilience in this scenario.
-(CHECK AS RESTORATION COULD BE A CHOICE)
+(TODO: CHECK AS RESTORATION COULD BE A CHOICE)

 ~~~
     Packet                                                             Packet